gwygonik/SquiggleDrawInkscape/README.md

 - can process transparent images (makes background white)

 Notes:

+- This extension has only been tested with Inkscape 1.3, but might work in previous versions.

 - CMYK is actually CMY due to the way Inkscape converts RGB to CMYK (they remove K).
 C + M + Y will produce K when overlapping ("rich black") and with cyan, magenta, and yellow ink pens, plots should mix appropriately.